 - In case the provider of your choice does not have fixed order apartments available, please make sure to contact the next provider(s) of your choice and ask for fixed order apartments.

-- If none of the above providers have fixed order apartments available, please contact the providers according to the above ranking (i.e. 1st rank Apartment Residenz, 2nd rank Derag, 3rd rank Golden Leaf, 4th rank Mercure) and ask if they have reserved apartments available.
+- If none of the above providers have fixed order apartments available, please contact the providers according to the above ranking (i.e. 1st rank: Apartment Residenz, 2nd rank: Living Hotel Appartements Johann Wolfgang, 3rd rank: Mercure) and ask if they have reserved apartments available.

 We wish you a very nice stay at your accommodation.
 In case of questions, please contact email@example.com.

-If you prefer to move into private accommodation instead of staying at one of the above residences, please inform the ECB (contact your HR Operations assistant).
-In this case, you will receive a rental allowance of €750/month.
-This rental allowance also applies in case of external assignment if no accommodation is provided.
+If you prefer to move into private accommodation instead of staying at one of the above residences, please submit a request to your HR Operations assistant at the ECB and provide the rental agreement in your name.
+If your request is approved, you will receive a lump-sum of €750/month.
+This lump-sum for temporary accommodation also applies in case of external assignment if no accommodation is provided.

 There are restricted traffic zones/low emission zones within the city centre (Umweltzone/green zone) where only cars displaying specific environmental badges/stickers (Feinstaub-Plaketten) are allowed to circulate.
 The badges/stickers can be obtained for €5 at the Kfz-Zulassungsstelle, in the Bürgerämter in Frankfurt, at TÜV, DEKRA and car garages.
 You will need to bring your car ID (Fahrzeugschein) in order to buy them.
 Vehicles without an environmental badge/sticker may not pass through the green zone and penalties apply.